Defence Research and Development Laboratory: Hypersonic technology

-A 120-second ground test of an Active Cooled Scramjet Subscale Combustor for next-generation missiles was conducted by the DRDL at Scramjet Connect Test Facility at Hyderabad on 21 January 2025.
-The test showed stable combustion and successful ignition.
-Together with the Department of Science and Technology and the private sector, DRDL has taken the lead in developing an improved ceramic thermal barrier coating (TBC), endothermic scramjet fuel, and a long-duration scramjet engine.
+The DRDL has developed multiple technologies for an Active Cooled Scramjet Combustor under the Hypersonic Cruise Missile Development Programme with the Department of Science and Technology and the private sector.
+The technologies include an improved ceramic thermal barrier coating (TBC), endothermic scramjet fuel, and a long-duration scramjet engine.
 A novel flame stabilization method was added to the scramjet combustor, which maintains a constant flame inside the combustor at air speeds greater than 1.5 km/s.
 In addition to improving cooling, the endothermic fuel shortens ignition times.
-With its excellent temperature resistance, the cutting-edge ceramic TBC can function above the melting point of steel.
+With its high temperature resistance, the cutting-edge ceramic TBC can function above the melting point of steel.
+The Scramjet Connect Pipe Test (SCPT) Facility in Hyderabad to validate the technology was also designed and developed by the DRDL and the industry.

-Another ground test of the scramjet was conducted on 25 April 2025, for a longer duration of over 1,000 seconds in the Hyderabad facility.
-With this, the system would be ready for full scale flight testing.
+A 120-second ground test of an Active Cooled Scramjet Subscale Combustor for next-generation missiles was conducted by the DRDL at its SCPT facility on 21 January 2025.
+The test showed stable combustion and successful ignition.
+The second test of the subscale scramjet was conducted on 25 April 2025 for a longer duration of over 1,000 seconds in the Hyderabad facility.
+This validated the system's worthiness for a full scale flight worthy combustor testing.

+The full scale actively cooled long duration Scramjet Engine was first tested on 9 January 2026 for a runtime of over 12 minutes or 700 seconds.
+The second test of the full-scale combustor was conducted on 9 May 2026 at the same facility for a duration of 1,200 seconds.

+Facility

+Advanced Weapon System Complex

+On 12 June 2026, Defense Minister Rajnath Singh formally inaugurated the Advanced Weapon System Complex at DRDL.
+It is anticipated that the facility will aid in the development of next-generation weapons, boosting India's aspirations to achieve strategic autonomy in vital defense technology.